openstack/charm-guide/doc/source/admin/upgrades/series.rst

 Concerning the cloud being operated upon, the following is assumed:

-* It is being upgraded from one LTS series to another (e.g. xenial to bionic, bionic to focal, etc.).
+* It is being upgraded from one LTS series to another (e.g. xenial to bionic, bionic to focal, jammy to noble, etc.).
 * Its nodes are backed by MAAS.
 * Its services are highly available.
 * It is being upgraded with minimal downtime.